ljw1004/csharpspec/csharp/lexical-structure.md

 ## Grammars

 This specification presents the syntax of the C# programming language using two grammars.
-The ***lexical grammar*** (§2.2.2) defines how Unicode characters are combined to form line terminators, white space, comments, tokens, and pre-processing directives.
-The ***syntactic grammar*** (§2.2.3) defines how the tokens resulting from the lexical grammar are combined to form C# programs.
+The ***lexical grammar*** ([Lexical grammar](lexical-structure.md#lexical-grammar)) defines how Unicode characters are combined to form line terminators, white space, comments, tokens, and pre-processing directives.
+The ***syntactic grammar*** ([Syntactic grammar](lexical-structure.md#syntactic-grammar)) defines how the tokens resulting from the lexical grammar are combined to form C# programs.

 ### Grammar notation